 How much does rhinoplasty cost in Australia?

 The cosmetic surgery industry is big business in Australia.
-According to recent reports, we spend more than $1 billion annually on cosmetic procedures, ranging from laser treatments, injectables and fillers, all the way through to facelifts and breast enhancement.
+According to the Australasian College of Cosmetic Surgery and Medicine we spend more than $1 billion annually on more than 500,000 cosmetic procedures, making it more popular per capita than in the United States.
 One common procedure is rhinoplasty, which can be carried out for cosmetic as well as medical reasons.

 What is rhinoplasty?

-Rhinoplasty, commonly known as a ‘nose job’, is a surgical procedure that reshapes or repairs a patient’s nose.
+Rhinoplasty is nose surgery, commonly known as a ‘nose job’.
+It’s a surgical procedure that reshapes or repairs a patient’s nose.
 As the Australian Society of Plastic Surgeons (ASPS) explains, rhinoplasty may be carried out to improve the appearance of the nose (cosmetic surgery) or to improve how it functions, for example to correct birth defects, breathing issues or repair damage from trauma (reconstructive surgery).

 Where can I go to have a rhinoplasty carried out?